 - Employees shall strictly comply with the regulations of the Stock Exchange of Thailand, the Office of Securities and Exchange Commission, and other relevant laws, which include equitable disclosure of information to shareholders or the public.

-- Use of inside information not yet disclosed to the public or shareholders to benefit personal securities trading is regarded as unethical.
+- Use of inside information that has not been disclosed to the public or shareholders to benefit personal securities trading is regarded as unethical.

-- Disclosure of information that could affect the business and share prices must be approved by the President, who will either disclose such information or assign any other person to do so.
+- Disclosure of information that could affect the business and share prices must be approved by the Chief Executive Officer, who will either disclose such information or assign any other person to do so.

 Executives, shareholders, creditors and other regulatory bodies rely on the accuracy of the Company’s information for the monitoring of its performance and decision making.
-The Company thus relies on all employees to cooperate in preparing accurate information by keeping exact records, preparing reports accurately in a timely manner, and collecting all accounting transactions, regardless of the amount.
+Therefore, the Company believes that all employees are cooperate in preparing accurate information by keeping exact records, preparing reports accurately in a timely manner, and collecting all accounting transactions, regardless of the amount.
 The basis of accuracy, precision and transparency must apply to the Company’s information of all natures covering the submission of personal information between units, the preparation of expense report, the recording of time sheets, the entry of customer information, the recording of income and other financial transactions, and the recording of the Company’s investment or general information.
-Erroneous or distorted records or reports are regarded as the violation of the Code.
+Erroneous or distorted records or reports are regarded as the violation of the Code of Conduct.